Samsunspor: Era of stability and recent success

 Following the 1989 accident, Samsunspor rebuilt its squad using funds from donation campaigns, but was relegated in the 1989–90 season.
 After bouncing between divisions for several years, the club earned promotion to the top flight again in 1992–93.
 Samsunspor then entered its most stable period, remaining in the Süper Lig for 13 consecutive seasons from 1993 to 2006.
 During this era, the club finished 5th in 1993–94 and reached the Turkish Cup semi-finals.
-Samsunspor also won the 1993–94 Balkan Cup, becoming the last Anatolian club to do so.
+Samsunspor under Romanian coach Gheorghe Mulțescu also won the 1993–94 Balkan Cup, becoming the last Anatolian club to do so.

 The club participated in European competitions twice: the 1997 and 1998 UEFA Intertoto Cup.
 In 1998, Samsunspor reached the semi-finals, defeating Crystal Palace before falling to Werder Bremen.
 The highlight of the later years was Serkan Aykut becoming top scorer of the 1999–2000 Süper Lig with 30 goals, a record unmatched by any Samsunspor player since.

 In the 2005–06 season, Samsunspor was relegated from the Süper Lig after 13 years in the top flight.
 After spending several years in the 1.
 Lig, the club earned promotion in the 2010–11 season.
 However, Samsunspor was again relegated after the 2011–12 season.
 In subsequent seasons, the team reached the promotion playoffs multiple times but failed to return to the Süper Lig.
 In the 2017–18 season, facing severe financial problems, the club was handed over to trusteeship for the first time in its history, and was relegated to the third tier.

 In 2018, former president İsmail Uyanık led the corporatization process, resulting in the formation of Samsunspor Football Club Joint Stock Company.
 Yüksel Yıldırım later acquired the majority shareholding.

 Under new ownership, the club invested heavily in infrastructure and player recruitment.
 Samsunspor won promotion from the 2.
 Lig in 2019–20 and returned to the Süper Lig in the 2022–23 season.
 The corporatization era saw total investments of €65 million.
 In 2024, FIFA imposed a two-window transfer ban on the club.
 Although the ban was temporarily lifted, it resumed in the 2024–25 season.

 Samsunspor will play in the UEFA Conference League for the first time in their history during the 2025–26 season.
 Despite facing a transfer ban during the 2024–25 season, the team achieved a remarkable third-place finish in the Süper Lig, securing qualification for the Europa League play-off round.